-Dede is an Israeli artist who has been working in the public sphere since 2006.
-His works can be viewed at galleries, exhibition spaces, various art events and mostly in the streets of art capitals around the world, such as London, New York, Berlin and Tel Aviv.
+Dede is a Tel Aviv-based, urban narrative artist, who utilizes various mediums to communicate within the public arena.
+He started creating his works after finishing his military service, and continued to develop and elaborate them while completing his undergraduate studies at Bezalel Academy of Art and Design.
+Nowadays his works can be viewed at galleries, exhibition spaces, various art events and in the streets of art capitals around the world, such as London, New York, Berlin and Tel Aviv.

 "I was seeking a way to express and heal my wounds.
 The band aid then became a symbol for all kinds of difficulties – personal and social — seeking remedies."

 > out of an interview at 'street art NYC' blog, written by Lois Stavsky

 © All rights reserved to Dede Bandaid 2018